AlexBlck/leetcode/README.md

 ### Lesson 2 - List-Based Collections
 Excercises asked to make classes that represent data structures: linked lists, stacks and queues.
-Got everything right, but for a more elegant solution I need to remember that Python lists have pop() built in.
+Got everything right, but for a more elegant solution I need to remember that Python lists have `pop()` built in.

 ### Lesson 3 - Searching and Sorting
+Binary search, recursion, bubble sort (naive approach), merge sort (divide and conquer), quick sort (pivot).
+Implementing quick sort took some time, but was definitely rewarding.
+I need to remember array slicing inclusive/non-inclusive rules better, so that I don't need to open an extra document and try it out every time.